-- Toriginal construction cost of each facility; - Estimated date of completion of each future facility; - Estimated useful life of each facility; and, - Remaining useful life of each existing facility.
+- The second secon - Estimated date of completion of each future facility; - Estimated useful life of each facility; and, - Remaining useful life of each existing facility.

 The inventory of existing facilities is important to properly determine the excess capacity of existing facilities and the utilization of excess capacity by new development.